 In addition to his experience within municipal government Mr. Knowles has represented clients in litigation throughout the Panhandle and in Central and South Florida in a wide array of issues.
 His practice areas include real estate and probate, business litigation, foreclosure defense.

 Mr. Knowles has served a Board Member for DISC Village a “private, non-profit corporation that provides a full continuum of services from prevention and intervention to residential treatment and aftercare services for individuals adversely affected by alcohol and other drug abuse, and those who may be involved in the criminal and/or juvenile justice systems.”

-Clayton is married to Sheila Knowles and they have one child: a 7 lbs.
+Clayton is married to Sheila Knowles and they have two children and a 7lb.
 Chihuahua named Shea.
 In their spare time they enjoy traveling the World.